Darts Players Championship Finals Betting Offers 2021

 Even so, it is the Dutch darts player Michael van Gerwen who finds himself at the top of the competition’s leader board, having won it 4 times in 5 final appearances.
 No player has appeared in the tournament more times than Mervyn King, though the Englishman has never won it.

 He’s far from what you might call the unluckiest of darts players, however.
 Adrian Lewis takes that title, having reached 2 finals without winning either of them.
-That is in stark contrast to Michael van Gerwen, who won 3 finals in quick succession between 2015 and 2017, having also won it in 2013.
+That is in stark contrast to Michael van Gerwen, who won 3 finals in quick succession between 2015 and 2017 and two consecutively in 2019 and 2020, having also won it in 2013.
 Indeed, 2018 was his only final appearance in which he didn’t win.

-The only player to have achieved a 9 dart finish in the competition’s history was Alan Norris, with the English player doing it in the 1st round in 2016 when he was up against fellow Englishman Michael Smith.
+The first player to achieve a 9 dart finish in the competition’s history were Alan Norris, with the English player doing it in the 1st round in 2016 when he was up against fellow Englishman Michael Smith.
 He hit 3 treble 20s, 3 treble 20s, a treble 20, treble 19 and then a double 12 for the win.
+Michael van Gerwen is the only other player to have a nine dart finish in 2020.

 Phil Taylor might not be the player that has won this tournament the most but that doesn’t mean that he doesn’t have his name elsewhere on the record books.
 In his 2013 quarter-final match against Dutchman Raymond van Barneveld he achieved an average of 111.58, which is the tournament record to date.

-Daryl Gurney, meanwhile, has something of the opposition record attached to his name.
-In his last 32 match against Kim Huybrechts in 2016 he hit an average of 105.85 but still lost 6-1, meaning that he has the best losing average since the tournament began.
+Croatian Boris Krčmar, meanwhile, has something of the opposition record attached to his name.
+In his last 64 match against Michael Smith in 2020 he hit an average of 107.79 but still lost 6-5, meaning that he has the best losing average since the tournament began.